i4mShayan/Smart-Car/README.md

-# Line Tracking Robot With Arduino And Freertos
+# Smart Car With Arduino And Freertos
-Implementation of a smart line-tracking robot with the following features:
+Implementation of a Smart Car System including the following features:
-- Distance detector
+- Distance Detector
+- Line Detector
 - Photoresistor
-- Tilt sensor
+- Tilt Sensor
-- PID speed control
+- PID Speed Control

 You can also read more in the [report file](/EMB-Final%20Project-Report.pdf).